markhm/vaadin_examples/README.md

 # Vaadin Examples

 A repository with examples based on Vaadin Flow 14 and the simple Beverage Buddy app.
+Small change

 Initial aim is to provide a good example of D3js integration where backing data from the Vaadin application is loaded via a separate servlet.
 Other examples are welcome.